 iOS 7 has defined Text Styles - Body, Caption 1, Caption 2, Footnote, Headline 1, Headline 2, Subhead 1, and Subhead 2.
 We assign a Text Style to each label in the cell layout via the attribute inspector as shown below.

-Once the label Text Styles & Auto Layout Constraints are set, we’re ready for the hard part.
+Once the label Text Styles and Auto Layout Constraints are set, we’re ready for the hard part.

 Unlike Auto Layout in this example, there’s more work to do to support Dynamic Type.